rogervinas/contract-testing-with-pact/README.md

 }
 ```
 Note that:
-* `WebFluxTest` is a standard Spring Boot "slice test" where **only** components needed to test `SampleApiController` will be started.
+* `@WebFluxTest` is a standard Spring Boot "slice test" where **only** components needed to test `SampleApiController` will be started.
-* A `WebTestClient` is the standard way to test controllers on a `WebFluxTest`, but in this case we will not use it directly, we will just pass it to the `PactVerificationContext`.
+* A `WebTestClient` is the standard way to test controllers on a `@WebFluxTest`, but in this case we will not use it directly, we will just pass it to the `PactVerificationContext`.
-* In this first step we will read the "contract" from the local directory where `sample-api-client` has generated it, so we use `PactFolder` annotation.
+* In this first step we will read the "contract" from the local directory where `sample-api-client` has generated it, so we use `@PactFolder` annotation.
-* We use `Provider` annotation to specify that we are executing tests for the "Sample API Server" provider.
+* We use `@Provider` annotation to specify that we are executing tests for the "Sample API Server" provider.
-* We have to provide as many methods annotated with `State` as states the "contract" expects.
+* We have to provide as many methods annotated with `@State` as states the "contract" expects.
 We leave them empty for now but we will have to properly set the state there.
-* Finally `PactVerificationSpringProvider` junit5 extension and `pactVerificationTestTemplate` method annotated with junit5's `TestTemplate` will create tests dynamically following the "contract".
+* Finally `PactVerificationSpringProvider` junit5 extension and `pactVerificationTestTemplate` method annotated with junit5's `@TestTemplate` will create tests dynamically following the "contract".

-If we create an empty `SampleAPiController` to make this test compile:
+If we create an empty `SampleApiController` to make this test compile:
 ```kotlin
 @RestController
 class SampleApiController